bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

   || **begindate**
   [`date`][1] | Start date of the item.

-  Available only if the `isBeginCloseDatesEnabled` setting is enabled for the corresponding SPA.
+  Available only when the `isBeginCloseDatesEnabled` setting is enabled for the corresponding SPA.
   ||
   || **closedate**
   [`date`][1] | End date of the item.

-  Available only if the `isBeginCloseDatesEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isBeginCloseDatesEnabled` setting is enabled for the corresponding SPA ||
   || **companyId**
   [`crm_company`][1] | Identifier of the company linked to the item.

   The list of companies can be obtained using the [`crm.item.list`](crm-item-list.md) method with `entityTypeId = 4`.

-  Available only if the `isClientEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isClientEnabled` setting is enabled for the corresponding SPA ||
   || **contactId**
   [`crm_contact`][1] | Identifier of the contact linked to the item.

   The list of contacts can be obtained using the [`crm.item.list`](crm-item-list.md) method with `entityTypeId = 3`.

-  Available only if the `isClientEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isClientEnabled` setting is enabled for the corresponding SPA ||
   || **contactIds**
   [`crm_contact[]`][1] | List of identifiers of contacts linked to the item.

   The list of contacts can be obtained using the [`crm.item.list`](crm-item-list.md) method with `entityTypeId = 3`.

-  Available only if the `isClientEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isClientEnabled` setting is enabled for the corresponding SPA ||
   || **observers**
-  [`user[]`][1] | Array of identifiers of users who will be observers of the item.
+  [`user[]`][1] | Array of identifiers of users who will be observers in the item.

-  Available only if the `isObserversEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isObserversEnabled` setting is enabled for the corresponding SPA ||
   || **categoryId**
   [`crm_category`][1] | Identifier of the funnel of the SPA item.

+  If the identifier is not specified, the SPA will be moved to the main funnel.

   The list of available funnels can be obtained using the [`crm.category.list`](category/crm-category-list.md) with the corresponding `entityTypeId` ||
   || **stageId**